dpa99c/phonegap-launch-navigator-example/README.md

 There's also an `IonicExample` folder which contains an Ionic example project which illustrates how to wrap the plugin API as an AngularJS service.

+**IMPORTANT:** Note that the plugin will **NOT** work in a browser-emulated Cordova environment, for example by running `ionic serve` or using the [Ripple emulator](https://github.com/ripple-emulator/ripple).
+This plugin is intended to launch **native** navigation apps and therefore will only work on native mobile platforms (i.e. Android/iOS/Windows).

 ## Android

 To run the Android project either build and run the project using the Phonegap CLI: